GIScience/OSM-realtime-update/README.md

 ### Update strategies

 1.
     - keep an up-to-date copy of the real-time global OSM file from the GIScience intranet
     - for each task, clip data based on tasks polygon, update file that is served by the task URL

 2.
     - for each task, directly request the task's data from the GIScience intranet OSM database and save data to file that is served by the task URL

 3.
     - for each task, request diffs from the GIScience intranet OSM database and apply to the task's data files

 &nbsp;

 # Commands

-Generate highly simplified sample polygon file for indonesia:
+Generate highly simplified sample polygon file for Indonesia:
 `
 wget http://biogeo.ucdavis.edu/data/gadm2.8/gpkg/IDN_adm_gpkg.zip
 unzip IDN_adm_gpkg.zip